WebMD: Better information. Better health.

 For caregivers, understanding autism symptoms is key to coping with them.

-One of the most difficult aspects of being a caregiver for someone with autism – whether a child or an adult – is the inability to understand what it’s really like for him.
-Autism is a condition that can be isolating for the person who has it, and autism symptoms are tough to understand from the outside.
+One of the most difficult aspects of being a caregiver for someone with autism – whether a child or an adult – is the inability to understand what it’s really like for them Autism is a condition that can be isolating for the person who has it, and autism symptoms are tough to understand from the outside.

 “I like to think of autism as a different way of being,” says Stephen Shore, PhD, who was diagnosed with autism at age 2.
 “It’s a nonstandard way of perceiving and interpreting the environment.”